open/close all folders

 - Played largely straight in the original Mobile Suit Gundam, which isn't surprising, since most of the main cast are junior officers still in their late teens.
-Averted in Zeta Gundam, with two couples from the original who had gotten married in the intervening years.
+Averted in Mobile Suit Zeta Gundam, with two couples from the original who had gotten married in the intervening years (although the wives had left the EFF to raise their children), and with lead protagonist Kamille Bidan's own parents.
 Most Gundam shows play it straight, though.

 - Narrowly averted in Pat Labor, as shinshi often mentions having a wife at home.
 The rest of the main cast are single, but considering their personalities, that's hardly surprising.